elkcityhazard/andrew-mccall-hugo/andrew-mccall/content/blog/2022/10/how-to-create-a-website-for-my-online-business.md

 Finally, most website builders are very affordable – and some are even free.
 If you’re looking for an easy, affordable, and professional way to create a small business website, then a website builder is the perfect solution.

+Website builders are an area where you get what you pay for.
+Services like webpack are feature-rich while free solutions are often very limited.
+For example. no custom coding, no code-embedding features which you may need later down to get more out of your templated website.

 Although there are many free website builder solutions for small business, I prefer to recommend services such as Squarespace or Shopify which are paid solutions.
 Their costs are generally small to get started and many small businesses find that paying a bit extra goes a long way in terms of features you get for your business website.